-The NCAD Gallery presents 'In Public In Particular', Creative Europe programme of the European Union
+The NCAD Gallery presents the 'In Public, In Particular' exhibition part of the Creative Europe Programme of the European Union.

 In Public, In Particular (IPIP) aims to develop and promote participatory art methods and situation specific art among European audiences.
 The main tools to reach these aims are audience research, public workshops and international street happenings which are carried through by artists and art students in close cooperation with street actors and the public of four European streets.